Jacob Frey Leads In First Round Of Minneapolis Mayoral Election

 MINNEAPOLIS (WCCO) — Incumbent Jacob Frey is leading the first round of the ranked choice vote in the Minneapolis mayoral election, with a roughly 20 point lead against challengers Sheila Nezhad and Kate Knuth.

-Frey does not yet have the votes to be determined the winner of the race; as of late Tuesday evening – with 133 of 136 precincts reporting – he has 43% of the vote.
+Frey does not yet have the votes to be determined the winner of the race; as of Wednesday morning – with all 136 precincts reporting – he has 43% of the vote.
 Nezhad, a community organizer, trails with 21% and Knuth, a former state legislator, with 18% of the first-choice round.
 A candidate needs at least 50% of the vote in order to win.

 An emboldened Frey spoke to supporters shortly before 10 p.m. on Tuesday.